continuous-software/42-cent-base/documentation/BaseGateway.md

 </dl>

-otherwise it will be an instance of standard javascript Error BaseGateway.createSubscription(profile, subscriptionPlan, other)
+otherwise it will be an instance of standard javascript Error BaseGateway.createSubscription(creditCard, prospect, subscriptionPlan, other)
 -----------------------------
 create a recurring payment

 **Parameters**

-**profile**: CreditCard, the credit card associated to the payment (todo allow customer profile etc)
+**creditCard**: CreditCard | Object, the credit card associated to the payment

+**prospect**: Prospect | Object, the prospect/customer linked to the subscription

-**subscriptionPlan**: SubscriptionPlan | Object, a subscription plan
+**subscriptionPlan**: SubscriptionPlan | Object, a subscription plan Note that the tuple [periodUnit , periodLength] must result in a period supported by the gateway implementation otherwise periodUnit should take priority

 **other**: Object, a set of options to be used by specific implementations